 Net RES Flow €m Elips Insurance Ltd Irish Life Health DAC Vhi Insurance DAC Market

-2018 -2
+2019 5.5

-2019 6
+2020 T -33.0

-2020 -33
+2021 T -23.9

-Total -30
+Total -51.4

-Based on the analysis done by KPMG, the Authority has concluded that Vhi Insurance DAC was a net beneficiary of the RES during the period 1 January 2018 to 31 December 2020.
-Vhi Insurance DAC had a positive cumulative net financial impact from the RES during this period of €
+Based on the analysis done by KPMG, the Authority has concluded that Vhi Insurance DAC was a net beneficiary of the RES during the period 1 January 2019 to 31 December 2021.
+Vhi Insurance DAC had a positive cumulative net financial impact from the RES during this period of \\\\\\.

-Great Lakes Reinsurance (UK) Company plc, trading as GloHealth, was a small net beneficiary of the RES in 2018 because of technical movements in its accounts after it had ceased offering or renewing health insurance.
-However, KPMG also noted that it did not make a profit during the period 2018 to 2020 from its relevant health insurance business in the State.
+Great Lakes Reinsurance (UK) Company plc, trading as GloHealth, was a small net beneficiary of the RES in 2019 and 2020 because of technical movements in its accounts after it had ceased offering or renewing health insurance.
+However, KPMG also noted that it did not make a profit during the period 2019 to 2021 from its relevant health insurance business in the State.
+As a result, the HIA has not included it in any further steps in the overcompensation assessment.

-1 Great Lakes Reinsurance (UK) Company plc has ceased trading in the State.
+&lt;sup>1 Great Lakes Reinsurance (UK) Company plc has ceased trading in the State.